-Courses graded Incomplete, except those taken on a passed/ not passed basis, will be included as F grades in final computations.
+Courses graded Incomplete, except those taken on a passed/ not passed basis, will be included as F grades in final computations if a letter grade is not yet awarded.
 See page 17 for details about grading at UCSB.

 2f) Outside Credit